QuidelOrtho (NASDAQ:QDEL) Updates FY 2023 Earnings Guidance

-QuidelOrtho (NASDAQ:QDEL – Get Rating) updated its FY 2023 earnings guidance on Thursday.
-The company provided EPS guidance of $5.15-$5.70 for the period, compared to the consensus EPS estimate of $5.23.
+QuidelOrtho (NASDAQ:QDEL – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $5.15-$5.70 for the period, compared to the consensus earnings per share estimate of $5.23.
 The company issued revenue guidance of $2.87 billion-$3.18 billion, compared to the consensus revenue estimate of $2.95 billion.

 Institutional Investors Weigh In On QuidelOrtho

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Money Concepts Capital Corp lifted its position in shares of QuidelOrtho by 66.8% during the 4th quarter.
-Money Concepts Capital Corp now owns 337 shares of the company’s stock valued at $29,000 after acquiring an additional 135 shares during the period.
-Eagle Bay Advisors LLC boosted its position in shares of QuidelOrtho by 174.2% during the 2nd quarter.
-Eagle Bay Advisors LLC now owns 351 shares of the company’s stock valued at $34,000 after purchasing an additional 223 shares in the last quarter.
-Savant Capital LLC bought a new position in QuidelOrtho in the fourth quarter worth approximately $97,000.
-Covestor Ltd boosted its holdings in QuidelOrtho by 104.6% in the first quarter.
-Covestor Ltd now owns 1,207 shares of the company’s stock worth $136,000 after acquiring an additional 617 shares in the last quarter.
-Finally, Captrust Financial Advisors raised its stake in shares of QuidelOrtho by 60.2% in the second quarter.
-Captrust Financial Advisors now owns 1,448 shares of the company’s stock worth $141,000 after purchasing an additional 544 shares during the last quarter.
-Institutional investors and hedge funds own 95.21% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Money Concepts Capital Corp boosted its holdings in shares of QuidelOrtho by 66.8% in the 4th quarter.
+Money Concepts Capital Corp now owns 337 shares of the company’s stock valued at $29,000 after buying an additional 135 shares during the period.
+Eagle Bay Advisors LLC boosted its holdings in shares of QuidelOrtho by 174.2% in the 2nd quarter.
+Eagle Bay Advisors LLC now owns 351 shares of the company’s stock valued at $34,000 after buying an additional 223 shares during the period.
+Yousif Capital Management LLC boosted its holdings in shares of QuidelOrtho by 1.3% in the 1st quarter.
+Yousif Capital Management LLC now owns 20,709 shares of the company’s stock valued at $2,329,000 after buying an additional 273 shares during the period.
+Signet Financial Management LLC boosted its holdings in shares of QuidelOrtho by 1.7% in the 4th quarter.
+Signet Financial Management LLC now owns 17,042 shares of the company’s stock valued at $1,460,000 after buying an additional 286 shares during the period.
+Finally, First Republic Investment Management Inc. boosted its holdings in shares of QuidelOrtho by 3.8% in the 4th quarter.
+First Republic Investment Management Inc. now owns 9,965 shares of the company’s stock valued at $854,000 after buying an additional 365 shares during the period.
+Hedge funds and other institutional investors own 95.21% of the company’s stock.

 QuidelOrtho Corp. operates as a vitro diagnostics company.
 It is focused on developing and manufacturing diagnostic products.
 The company was founded on May 27, 2022 and is headquartered in San Diego, CA.